 The Challenges To Expect – No One Size Cookie Cutter Solution

 1. It is not uncommon to find that different departments in the same business will use different tools to track compliance requirements because of the “siloed” effect.
 Perhaps you are faced with a similar situation in your business.
-This can affect the efficiency of decision-making senior executives as conflicting data will need to be investigated resulting in the unwanted use of man-hours and eating away at costs.
+This can affect the efficiency of decision-making senior executives as conflicting data will need to be investigated resulting in unwanted use of man-hours which eat away at profit.

-2. Regulatory requirements require several compliance management activities which without a holistic overview would be challenging to track.
-Process mapping can provide this overview.
+2. Regulatory requirements require several compliance management activities which would be challenging to track without a holistic overview.
+Process mapping provides this information.

-4. Tracking of business processes and ensuring that they occur within the correct time frame can be a significant challenge for the business.
-Senior executives must decide on the choice of a manual versus automated tracking solution will meet the needs of the business.
+4. Tracking of business processes and ensuring that compliance related activities occur within the correct time frame can be a significant challenge some businesses without a tracking system.
+Senior executives must decide on the choice of a manual versus automated tracking solution.

 Regulatory Compliance Risk Management – The Solution